The Canadian Francophone Games will be held in Victoria in 2020.

-- ARTS – Visual arts, Improv, Music and Theatre.
+- ARTS – Visual arts, Improv, and Music (demo art TBA)

-- LEADERSHIP – Public Speaking, Media and Event Management
+- LEADERSHIP – Public Speaking, Media and Leadership in Action

-- SPORTS – Athletics, Badminton, Basketball, Ultimate Frisbee, Volleyball and Soccer
+- SPORTS – Athletics, Badminton, Basketball, Ultimate Frisbee and Volleyball (demo sport TBA)

 To get details about your child’s specific team (selection process, deadlines, etc.) please contact your provincial or territorial Youth Association.

 Provincial and territorial transportation is organized by each team.
-National transportation to Moncton-Dieppe is organized by FJCF.
+National transportation to Victoria is organized by FJCF.
 Depending on your location, teams could be transported by plane, bus or train.
-Schedules will be known in 2017.
+Schedules will be known in 2020.

 Teams that will use ground transportation are:

 - British Columbia

 You should have these items with you when you leave: